 Mary has been teaching yoga for many years and the classes offered through the Sunnyview yoga program are beginning their second decade.
 She also teaches and offers workshops in other locations in the Capitol area.
 She holds certifications as a Structural Yoga Therapist™, a Structural Yoga Teacher, and a Yoga of the Heart® Teacher.
 Mary’s yoga training is grounded in the classical yoga and healing tradition of Krishnamacharya and culminated in the 750 hour program for Structural Yoga Therapists™, which she completed in 2008.

 In 2012 Mary completed the Essential Teacher Training Program for Back Care with Robin Rothenberg.
 This program was studied by the NIH and documented in the Annals of Internal Medicine as successfully utilizing Yoga for people with back pain.

-Mary has been an active practitioner of meditation for nineteen years and spends time every year in the practice of mindfulness and meditation.
+Mary has been an active practitioner of meditation for over twenty years and spends time every year in the practice of mindfulness and meditation.
 She is a member of The Order of Interbeing of Zen Master Thich Nhat Hanh and spends time on retreat with him when he is in the U.S.

 In addition, she is a Mindfulness-based Stress Reduction teacher and has taught MBSR groups in the community for a number of years.